 - To aid weight management (weight loss)

-In the rest of this guide, I will review the pros and cons of a keto diet and try to answer the obvious questions: “Is a keto diet good for people with diabetes?”
+In the rest of this guide, I will review the pros and cons of a keto diet and try to answer the most significant question: “Is a keto diet good for people with diabetes?”

 How much fat, protein, and carbs to eat on a keto diet